SafeHome.org may receive compensation from some providers listed on this page. Learn More

 When it gets down to brass tacks, we find ourselves recommending ADT so frequently due to its monitoring service.
 It’s simply the best professionally monitored home security system around.
 We’d love to give the crown to a different provider since that would push the industry forward, but so far ADT outpaces all of its competitors by a lot.

-If you want cameras with your system, you need to buy the Essential + Video plan — otherwise you’ll be getting the Essential plan.
+If you want cameras with your system, you need to buy the Complete plan — otherwise you’ll be getting either the Secure plan (without home automation) or Smart plan (with home automation support).

 It may be obvious, but ADT’s home automation integrations work the best with the Google Home smart platform.
 The entire Google Nest lineup of security cameras fully integrates with the Google Home app and other Google Home devices.
 We leveraged that complete integration in our home with Google Nest’s facial-recognition feature to automatically turn on the lights in our living room when it sees one of us in the doorbell camera.
 That lets us come home to a well-lit house while keeping our lights from turning on every time our doorbell sees something.